US STOCKS-Wall St flat as investors hold off ahead of jobs data

 The Bank of England lowered its key lending rate to 0.25 percent from 0.5 and said it would take "whatever action is necessary" to achieve stability in the wake of Britain's vote to leave the European Union.

-Metlife dropped nearly 10 percent after the largest U.S. life insurer's quarterly profit missed estimates.
+Metlife dropped nearly 9 percent after the company's quarterly profit missed estimates.

 Ball Corp jumped 8.5 percent after its quarterly sales rose and was the top percentage gainer on the S&P 500.